-I wasn't happy when our operations manager dropped the question: “would you like a blended local and remote team?”
+I wasn't happy when our operations manager dropped the question: “would you like to lead a remote team?”

 At the time I was working for a project for ING.
 Because the project was launched in France and Italy and one of the core elements of the platform was developed by Kabbage, an American based company it was already quite a hassle to manage stakeholders abroad.
 Different work ethics, cultures and time zones.
 We had a 2-hour window per day in which we could plan meetings with all the intercontinental connected parties.
 We were already finishing up our day when our American colleagues woke up.